Photo courtesy of Nucor Corp.

 The results of two different analyses on hiring and employment point to the construction industry as one offering solid hiring prospects for those seeking work in the sector.

-The summary from Asana ranked that degree as having the second highest rate (98.6 percent) of graduates finding work with a year of attaining their degrees.
+The summary from Asana ranked that degree with the second highest rate (98.6 percent) of graduates finding work with a year of attaining their degrees.
 Only three co-related degrees in nursing (at 98.9 percent) ranked higher.

 Also making the list were construction engineering technologies degree holders, in fifth place with a 98.2 percent job placement rate, and civil engineer graduates, ranking ninth with a 97.9 percent success rate finding employment.